Mt. Airy Learning Tree: “The Illuminated Narrator”

 Corporeal Writing: “Epistemologies”

-In November 2018 I’m joining author Lidia Yuknavitch as an online workshop leader for Epistemologies: Writing to Unmake and Remake Meaning.
-Over the past year, I’ve been a columnist and the curator of Corporeal Clamor, a curated series at Corporeal Writing.
+November 4, 2018: I’m joining bestselling author Lidia Yuknavitch as an online workshop leader for Epistemologies: Writing to Unmake and Remake Meaning.
+Over the past year, I’ve been a columnist and the curator of Corporeal, a curated series at Corporeal Writing.
 Part of the CW philosophy is “leading people into new and unknown territories from which they can make art,” and because I so love collaborating with other writers, this new role at Corporeal Writing sets my heart on fire.

 How many different ways do our bodies make meaning in our lives?
 The birth body, the death body, the body inside the pulse and heat and sweat of sexuality?
 The incarcerated body, the liberated body, the body in pleasure or pain?
 The athlete’s body, the dancer’s body, the body abled differently.